HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_ingress_certificate.md

-# Configure ingress certificate
+# Configure HAProxy certificate

-To have the HAProxy Ingress allow forward requests to your applications, you must provide it with a TLS Certificate.
+To have the HAProxy allow forward requests to your applications, you must provide it with a TLS Certificate.
 This certificate is used for incoming/outgoing traffic from the outside of the Kubernetes or OpenShift cluster to your applications.
 HAProxy performs TLS offloading.

 ## Generate self-signed certificate